lydiaYchen/PerfEvaluation-IN4215/README.md

 Click on the day you want to get support and then *enroll* for a particular timeslot.
 Per group, please pick only one timeslot per week.
 The support hours are offered in building 28, please come to the waiting area near room E04.100 (Claudia Hauff's office).
 As you can see in the image, the
 **core IR interviews** on March 14/15 are also scheduled this way. *Once again: one timeslot per group!*

-### Applied NLP
-During weeks 3.6 to 3.8 between 9am and 11:30am at least two staff members will be available to help groups with their NLP projects.
-You can sign up for 15 minute timeslots on TU Delft's queue system: https://queue.ewi.tudelft.nl/

-The support hours are offered in building 28, please come to the waiting area near room W04.900 (Nava Tintarev's office).
-**NLP interviews** on April 11/12 are also scheduled this way. *Once again: one timeslot per group!*

-## :clock130: Course schedule